mackacavs/acebook-react-agil/README.md

 1) A Rails front end and back end which can be run from this project using the quickstart instructions below.
 Please note we are starting the server on port 2000 because the React app runs on port 3000.
 You can also see this app from Heroku with the following link : https://hidden-ocean-16005.herokuapp.com

-2) A completely seperate React front end, which can be found in this repository : https://github.com/irafaelasilva/acebook-react-agil
+2) A completely seperate React front end, which can be found in this repository loaded here : https://secret-lake-91806.herokuapp.com

 ## Quickstart